VA Loan Requirements

 - For self-employed individuals, you will need to provide personal tax returns for the past two years, current income statement and balance sheet for the business

 Important Veteran Documents

-VA helps veterans, eligible surviving spouses, and active duty servicemembers become homeowners through the VA Home Loan Guaranty.
-These loans are provided by private lenders.
-VA guarantees a portion of the loan, enabling the lender to provide you with more favorable terms.
-Before you begin, make sure you have all of your important military documents ready.
+The VA helps veterans, eligible surviving spouses, and active duty servicemembers become homeowners through the VA Home Loan Guaranty.
+These loans are provided by private lenders while the VA guarantees a portion of the loan, enabling the lender to provide homebuyers with more favorable terms.
+Before beginning, make sure you have all of your important military documents ready.

 Your DD Form 214